entourloupeschool/cartpole/README.md

    discounted_returns = torch.tensor(discounted_returns) # Convert to tensor
    discounted_returns = (discounted_returns - discounted_returns.mean()) / (discounted_returns.std() + 1e-5) # Normalize discounted returns
    ```
 4. Compute the policy gradient estimate using the rewards-to-go.
-The policy gradient is estimated using the stored log probabilities and the computed discounted returns:
+This computes the policy gradient by iterating over the stored log probabilities and the computed discounted returns.
+Each episode's loss is calculated as the product of the negative log probability of the taken action and its discounted return.
+The objective is to increase the log probabilities of actions that led to good outcomes and decrease those that led to poor outcomes.
    ``` python
    # Calculating the policy loss
    policy_loss = [] # List to store the loss for each episode